emilk/egui/emigui/README.md

     * [ ] Draw as hotmap

 ### Names and structure
+* [ ] Rename things to be more consistent with Dear ImGui
+    * Foldable -> Collapsible etc
 * [ ] Combine Emigui and Context
 * [ ] Rename Region to something shorter?
     * `region: &Region` `region.add(...)` :/